Over Easy: 4 Gentle Alternatives to Inversions

 2. Sit along its long edge, and then spin on the hip touching the bolster to then lie on your back.

 4. Your whole body is supported here.
 Your upper body on the floor, your lower body by the bolster (and maybe other props) and the wall or bed.
-So allow yourself to be supported.
+So, allow yourself to be supported.

 7. Let any thoughts be no more than that—just thoughts, temporary things that can pass without drama.
-Know that in a short time and without extraneous effort you nurtured your body, mind, and spirit.
+Know that in a short time and without extraneous effort, you nurtured your body, mind, and spirit.
 Know that, for you today, that’s more than plenty.
 Allow that abundance to fill you here.

 Judith Hanson LasaterLove a gentle yoga practice and gentle inversions?
 Study Restorative Yoga with YogaUOnline and Judith Hanson Lasater: Breathe, Heal, Relax and Renew – An Introduction to Teaching Restorative Yoga.

-Kathryn Boland is a RCYT and R-DMT (Registered Dance/Movement Therapist).
-She is originally from Rhode Island, attended The George Washington University (Washington, DC) for an undergraduate degree in Dance (where she first encountered yoga), and Lesley University for an MA in Clinical Mental Health Counseling, Expressive Therapies: Dance/Movement Therapy.
+Kathryn Boland is an RCYT and R-DMT (Registered Dance/Movement Therapist).
+She is originally from Rhode Island, attended George Washington University (Washington, DC) for an undergraduate degree in Dance (where she first encountered yoga), and Lesley University for an MA in Clinical Mental Health Counseling, Expressive Therapies: Dance/Movement Therapy.
 She has taught yoga to diverse populations in varied locations.
-As a dancer, she has always loved to keep moving and flowing in practicing more active Vinyasa-style forms.
-Her interests have recently evolved to include Yin and therapeutic yoga, and aligning those forms with Laban Movement Analysis to serve the needs of various groups (such as Alzheimer’s Disease patients, children diagnosed with ADHD, PTSD-afflicted veterans – all of which are demographically expanding).
+As a dancer, she has always loved to keep moving and flowing, practicing more active Vinyasa-style forms.
+Her interests have recently evolved to include Yin and therapeutic yoga, and aligning those forms with Laban Movement Analysis to serve the needs of various groups (such as Alzheimer’s Disease patients, children diagnosed with ADHD, and PTSD-afflicted veterans – all of which are demographically expanding).
 She believes in finding the opportunity within every adversity, and doing all that she can to help others live with a bit more breath and flow!

 Recent articles